uday610/XRT/src/runtime_src/doc/toc/xbutil2.rst

 - The ``--device`` (or ``-d``) specifies the target device to be programmed

-    - <user bdf> :  The Bus:Device.Function device of interest
+    - <user bdf> :  The Bus:Device.Function of the device of interest

 - The ``--user`` (or ``-u``) is required to specify the .xclbin file